adriangalilea/e-id/README.md

 - [ ] feat: /username/[social_media_name]
   - [ ] if exists: redirects to said social media and log.
   - [ ] if not exists: redirects to e-id profile and log user demand.
-- [x] feat: list of forbidden handles
-  - [x] I don't need auth because it has higher priority than [username]
-  - [x] /null path to edit null username
-  - [ ] enforce non allowing such handles in user creation from auth
-  - [ ] enforce non allowing such handles in server actions
-  - [ ] enforce non allowing such handles in /null
 - [ ] feat: custom auth login window
   - [ ] https://authjs.dev/guides/basics/pages#theming
   - [ ] https://github.com/ndom91/next-auth-example-sign-in-page